lm-sys/FastChat/README.md

 ## Serving with Web GUI

-To serve using the WebUI, you need three main components: web servers that interface with users, model workers that host one or more models, and a controller to coordinate the webserver and model workers.
+To serve using the web UI, you need three main components: web servers that interface with users, model workers that host one or more models, and a controller to coordinate the webserver and model workers.
 Here are the commands to follow in your terminal:

 **Launch the controller**
 ```bash